 Find the Settings > Developer options configuration screen on your Android device.

 If Developer options is not visible, select Settings > About device and tap the Build number item seven times.
 Return to the previous screen and Developer options should now be visible.

 Enable the USB Debugging option.
 This launches remote debug mode when a USB connection occurs.

-If you are using a Windows development system, you may need to install some Windows USB drivers for your device.
-Details are available on the OEM USB Drivers page of the Android Developers site.
+If you are using a Windows development system, you may need to install the Android USB debug driver for your device.
+Detailed instructions are available in this article titled Configuring Your Android* USB Debug Connection for the Intel® XDK.

 Connect your Android device to your development system with a USB cable.
 When connecting your device to your development machine you may see an alert on the device requesting permission to allow USB debugging from this computer.
 Click Ok to grant the permissions required to debug your Android device with this computer.